LeoNatan/LNPopupController/README.md

 navigationController.popupContentView.popupCloseButtonStyle = .round
 ```

-To hide the popup close button, set the `popupCloseButtonStyle` to `LNPopupCloseButtonStyleNone` / `.none`.
+To hide the popup close button, set the `popupCloseButtonStyle` property to `LNPopupCloseButtonStyle.none`.

 #### Popup Bar Appearance

 For navigation and tab bar controller popup containers, the style of the popup bar is determined according to the bottom bar's appearance.
 For other container controllers, the style is the default style.
 For each style, title and button colors will be adjusted accordingly.

-To update the popup bar appearance after updating the appearance of the bottom bar of the container controller, use the `updatePopupBarAppearance` method.
+To update the popup bar appearance after updating the appearance of the bottom bar of the container controller, call the `updatePopupBarAppearance()` method.

 <img src="./Supplements/modern_bar_style.gif" width="360"/> <img src="./Supplements/bar_style.gif" width="360"/>